 Few things capture the imagination of the automotive world as much as a flying car.
-Whether in shows or movies like the Jetsons, Blade Runner, or Back to the Future Part II, flying cars typically are depicted as a vehicle of the future.
+Whether in shows or movies like the Jetsons, Blade Runner, or Back to the Future Part II, media typically depicts flying cars as a vehicle of the future.
 However, over 80 years ago, the legendary physicist Albert Einstein drove a flying car — but not in the way that you may think.
 You’ll want to hear this unbelievable but true story.

-Movie of Einstein driving a car on a Warner Brothers soundstage
+Movie of Einstein driving a flying car on a Warner Brothers soundstage

 While cars are a common, everyday occurrence, in 1931, they were still a novelty for many, as most people could not drive.
 However, the 1930s was also a time of rapid technological advancement for the automotive industry.
-Automotive companies added new inventions to cars during this time, such as automatic transmissions, V8, V12, and V16 engines, heaters, and radios.
+Automotive companies added new inventions to cars during this time.
+This includes automatic transmissions, V-8, V-12, and V-16 engines, heaters, and radios.

 Aerial journey with Einstein and his wife

 On the soundstage, Einstein and his wife hopped in a dilapidated car.
 At first, Einstein was reluctant to go in the car because he did not want others to photograph him in it.
 However, some German technicians persuaded him to do so.
 The lights were then turned down low, and a screen appeared in the background behind the car.
 With Einstein at the wheel and Elsa in the passenger seat, they went on an aerial sightseeing tour.

 First, they “drove” the car down Broadway, through Los Angeles, and then to the beaches.
 After that, the car rose through the sky like an airplane.
 Einstein took his hand off the wheel of the car while the picturesque Rocky Mountains appeared below.
 From there, the car made a safe landing and moved on through Germany.